IsaacSchemm/DeviantArtFs/ENDPOINTS.md

 This is a list of functions in the DeviantArtFs library that call DeviantArt / Sta.sh API endpoints.

-Methods that return an Async<T> or AsyncSeq<T> are intended for use from F#, and methods that return a Task<T> can be used from async methods in C# and VB.NET.
+Methods that return an Async<T> or AsyncSeq<T> are intended for use from F#, and their return values use option types to represent missing or null fields.

-"???" indicates a type generated from a JSON sample by FSharp.Data's JsonProvider.
+Methods that return a Task<T> can be used from async methods in C# and VB.NET, and their return values use null or Nullable<T> to represent missing or null fields.

 "long" indicates a 64-bit integer, and a question mark (?) following a type name indicates a Nullable<T>, as in C#.